How to Bias a Tube Amplifier

 1. The first step is with the amp off and unplugged, clip the multimeter ground probe to a good ground.
 I recommend using the power transformer center tap ground connection.
 Doing this will allow you to use only one hand to safely take high voltage measurements.

 With the ground probe clipped turn on the amp (standby switch too) and let it warm up with the volume full down for a few minutes.
 When warm, measure and record the plate DC voltage on both of the power tubes (usually pin 3).
 The tube plates will be connected to the output transformer.
 This will be high voltage DC at 300 to 600 volts.
-Record the voltage to 3 decimal places.
+Record the voltage to 3 decimal places (if you are using a Fluke 87 meter hold the light bulb button down for 1 second to enter the high resolution mode).
 Do not allow the multimeter probe to make contact with the adjacent socket pins.

 2. Next we measure the output transformer voltage at the center tap.
 The standby switch may be directly connected to the center tap so you may be able to measure its voltage there at either standby switch terminal.
 Record the center tap voltage to three decimal places.
 You then subtract the plate voltage from the center tap voltage to get the voltage drop.
 This is the voltage drop through half the transformer.
 You can also measure the voltage drop directly by putting your meter probes on the plate pin and center tap but this is much more dangerous.